pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

   To be state-dict "invariant" in this way, the ``load_checkpoint`` and ``save_checkpoint`` methods of each checkpointer make use of weight converters which correctly map weights between checkpoint formats.
-For example, when loading weights from HuggingFace, we apply a permutation to certain weights on load and save to ensure checkpoints behave exactly the same.
+For example, when loading weights from Hugging Face, we apply a permutation to certain weights on load and save to ensure checkpoints behave exactly the same.
   To further illustrate this, the llama family of models uses a `generic weight converter function <https://github.com/pytorch/torchtune/blob/898670f0eb58f956b5228e5a55ccac4ea0efaff8/torchtune/models/convert_weights.py#L113>`_ whilst some other models like Phi have their own `conversion functions <https://github.com/pytorch/torchtune/blob/main/torchtune/models/phi3/_convert_weights.py>`_